 - An oil spill could occur during offshore oil production as well.

 Impact of oil spill on marine life

 - Oil being lighter than water covers the water surface as a thin film cutting off oxygen to floating plants and other producers.

 - Within hours of an oil spill, the fishes, shellfish, plankton die due to suffocation and metabolic disorders.

 - Birds and sea mammals that consume dead fishes and plankton die due to poisoning.

 - Plants of water hyacinth are the world’s most problematic aquatic weed, also called ‘Terror of Bengal’.

-- They grow abundantly in eutrophic water bodies, and lead to an imbalance in the ecosystem dynamics of the water body.
+- They grow abundantly in eutrophic water bodies and lead to an imbalance in the ecosystem.